Skycoder42/QtAutoUpdater/README.md

  - The (public) header files needed for these binaries
  - The HTML and QtHelp documentation
  - The german translations and the translation template file

+**Note:**<br>
+The downloads are "libraries", not dll/so/dylib files.
+If you want to use them as dynamic library, you will have to modify the code and build them yourself.

 ## Building it yourself
 If you want to build the QtAutoUpdater yourself, make shure that you fullfill all the requirements listed above.
 To build it, the only other dependencies beside Qt itself is the [DialogMaster](https://github.com/Skycoder42/DialogMaster), which is referenced as submodule.
 Just make shure to clone the repository recursivly.
 But please note that the project only supports Desktop Windows, OsX and X11.
 Trying to build it for other configurations will propably fail!